sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/arthashAstram/bArhaspatyasUtram.md

 or with the *Atharvareda Parishishtas,* which contain undoubtedly ancient matter along with strange lexicographical and grammatical features (e.g. *homayet* and even *namaskaret;* see the edition by Negelein and Bolling, Leipzig 1909-10, index).
 They belong to the backwaters of priestly studies preserved in Southern India, when the general interest was transferred to such subjects as Nyâya, Vedânta, law, and grammar.

    A Ms. of the work seems to be recorded as in private possession in South India (sec Oppert's 'List,' vol. 1.
-No.4642).[❋](# "There is another Ms. of the work with Shri Pandit T. Ganapati Shastri of Travancore.
-He writes to me in his letter dated 22nd Dec.
-1920 thus--As desired in your letter, I shall arrange on receipt of your printed forms of Bárhaspatya to note down the variants.'
-These I have not yet received.B.Datta,") This Ms. has not been procurable; but by the kindness of Prof. Rangàcharya, late Curator of the Government Oriental MSS.
+No.4642).❋[^7] This Ms. has not been procurable; but by the kindness of Prof. Rangàcharya, late Curator of the Government Oriental MSS.
 Library in Madras, I have been favoured with a Devanâgarî copy of another MS.,which is under his charge.
 Upon this (M) I have based the text, recording the slight variants of the Royal Asiatic Society's Whish Ms. (W—noted in Winternitz's catalogue under No. 160 (3), p.
 219).
-Both originals are in Grantha character, and they derive not remotely from a common source.[¹](# " Whether. this common source was the actual Madras MS,") The punctuation follows almost invariably the Madras copy : the numbering of the *Sûtras* has been added,
+Both originals are in Grantha character, and they derive not remotely from a common source.¹[^8] The punctuation follows almost invariably the Madras copy : the numbering of the *Sûtras* has been added,

+[^7]: "There is another Ms. of the work with Shri Pandit T. Ganapati Shastri of Travancore.
+He writes to me in his letter dated 22nd Dec.
+1920 thus--As desired in your letter, I shall arrange on receipt of your printed forms of Bárhaspatya to note down the variants.'
+These I have not yet received.B.Datta,"

+[^8]: " Whether. this common source was the actual Madras MS,"

   As the treatise is definitely a *Sûtra*, a commentary must have been designed.
 Does a copy exist, perhaps under Oppert's 1.
 No. 6061 *Bárhaspatya-sûtra-tíká* (no longer traceable)?
 It might contain something

 interesting, more especially as it is not quite clear that the text, in its six *adhyáyas* is complete2.

-I hope shortly to be in possession of a *Niti-sútra* ascribed to Cânakya, [❋](# "This has now been printed as an appendix to the second edition of Kautilya Arthashástra by Pt.
-Shama Shastri.")
+I hope shortly to be in possession of a *Niti-sútra* ascribed to Cânakya, ❋[^9]
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 or not, I am unable to demonstrate.
 That it was in the Grantha character is proved by the confusions between *e* and *hi* (v.
 15); *०au* and *n* (read as n: III.
 118, IV.
 38, v.
 22); *m* and *h* 1.5,II.8,18, III.
 76, 81, 92, v.
 11); *k* and *t* (1.
 54, 76.
 III.
 81, 92, 131, v.13);*k* and *tt* (III.
 122); *g* and *bh* (III.
 67); *c* and *v* (III.
 26-7) ; *c* and *p* (II.
 39); *nc*and *sc* (II.
 73,III .
 23, 87, 102); *j*. and *bh*(II.
 33); *nd* and *ndr* (III.
 41); *nd* and *ndh* (II.43); *t* and *m* (v.26); *n* and *r* (I. 7) ; *nu* and *nri* (I.54); *p* and *v* (v.
 27); *la* and *li* (II.9) *vra* and *vri* (v 26).

+[^9]: "This has now been printed as an appendix to the second edition of Kautilya Arthashástra by Pt.
+Shama Shastri."

   2. We may here enumerate the chief grammatical peculiarities above referred to.
 Some of them may be due to the elliptical *Sutra* style, while some masculine plurals in ani from nouns in a may be conjec'ured to be Ms. errors, final n (Grantha, etc.) having been read as ni.
 Also double gender in such nouns is common :